greglanthier/jca1.6-demo/docs/introduction.rst

 JCA (Java Connector Architecture) is one of the standard set of features JEE compilant runtime containers must support.

-JCA gives resource adapter developers a way to package a set of classes and native liberaries that allows any JEE application container to interact with Enterprise Information Systems.
+JCA gives a resource adapter developer a way to package a set of classes and native liberaries that allows any JEE application container to interact with an Enterprise Information Systems.

 In addition to being a convinient way to deliver code required to access remote systems JCA also specifies was to accomplish the following tasks.